 FREQUENTLY ASKED QUESTIONS

-Always free to the public, the American Artisan Festival is visited by more than 20,000 local residents and tourists each year, and is co-sponsored by the Nashville Board of Parks and Recreation and The Nashville Arts Commission.
-In addition to presenting the best in contemporary American handcrafts and fine art, fair goers also enjoy live music by some of Nashville’s most talented musicians, a free children’s art booth, and more than fifteen artisanal food and drink vendors including craft cocktails, beer and wine.
-We will also include a new American Artisan Festival Award of Excellence for $1000, which will be determined in conjunction with Nashville Arts Magazine.
+Always free to the public, the American Artisan Festival is visited by more than 25,000 annually.
+In addition to presenting the best in contemporary American crafts and fine art, visitors also enjoy public art installations, live music from Nashville’s best singer-songwriters produced by Musicians Corner, free children’s art booths, and more than fifteen artisanal food and drink booths.

 The American Artisan Festival has had a long and successful history in Nashville since 1971.
-Founded by Nancy Saturn, a retailer and early pioneer in the contemporary craft movement, the American Artisan Festival has been dedicated to showcasing handcrafts and fine art of the highest quality for over 40 years.
-Founder Nancy Saturn lost her battle with breast cancer in 2010; however, the show carries on her vision and tradition of excellence led by her daughter and protégé, Samantha Saturn who has been running the event since 2010.
-Samantha also is a retailer in her own right having held senior marketing roles at Artspace.com and Comixology.com and has been developing programs to sell art to consumers online throughout her entire career.
+Founded by Nancy Saturn, a pioneer in the contemporary craft movement, the American Artisan Festival has been dedicated to showcasing the highest quality artists for over 40 years.
+Nancy lost her battle with breast cancer in 2010; however, the show carries on her tradition of excellence led by her daughter and protégé, Samantha Saturn.

-The American Artisan Festival is located in the newly rebuilt front lawn of Centennial Park, Nashville, Tennessee June 16, 17, 18, 2017.
-Free to the public it will be located just off West End avenue down the hill from Nashville’s Parthenon in Centennial Park.
+The American Artisan Festival is located in the newly rebuilt front section of Centennial Park, Nashville, Tennessee June 14, 15, 16.
+Free to the public it will spread across the lawn off of West End avenue down the hill from Nashville’s Parthenon in Centennial Park.
 You will take Exit #1 from I-440 to West End Avenue (US 70).
 Drive EAST on West End approximately seven blocks.